facebook/react-native-website/website/versioned_docs/version-0.63/optimizing-flatlist-configuration.md

 You can set the [`keyExtractor`](flatlist#keyextractor) to your `FlatList` component.
 This prop is used for caching and as the React `key` to track item re-ordering.

-You can also use a `key` prop in you item component.
+You can also use a `key` prop in your item component.

 ### Avoid anonymous function on renderItem